armbian/documentation/docs/Hardware_Allwinner_overlays.md

 - User provided overlays are activated by adding a name to the `user_overlays` variable
 - No more than one `overlays` line and one `user_overlays` line can be present in the environment file
 - Multiple names should be separated by space
+- If activated overlays have parameters marked as "Required", those parameters have to be set to proper values
 - Reboot is required for any changes to take effect

 ### Overlay parameters

 Some overlays have additional parameters that can be set.

-None of the parameters are mandatory to set if default value is suitable.
+Parameters marked as "Required" have to be set if overlay with these parameters is activated, other parameters are not mandatory if default value is suitable.

 Parameters are set by adding their name and value to `/boot/armbianEnv.txt`, each parameter should be added on a new line.